andrea-cavallo-98/Advanced-Machine-Learning/README.md

 # Advanced-Machine-Learning

 This repository contains the code for the project `Real-time domain adaptation for semantic segmentation`, relative to the course `Advanced Machine Learning`.
+The repo contains also the [assignment](reports/Assignment.pdf) (with tables filled with the values obtained) and a report which elaborates on methods, results and conclusions.

 ## Goals
 * The first goal of the project is to implement and test BiSeNet, a deep network for semantic segmentation, on Cityscapes.
 The description of the network is in the folder [`model`](model), while the file to train it on the labeled dataset is [`train.py`](train.py).